omgnetwork/omg-samples/omg-js/app/03-deposit-erc20/README.md

 ## Intro

 The example uses `deposit` and `approveToken` functions provided by the `omg-js` library to deposit ERC20 tokens to the root chain smart contract and subsequently to the child chain.
 The overall process for depositing ERC20 tokens is similar to depositing ETH.
-If you need more details on certain steps, please refer to [Make a Deposit ETH](../02-deposit-eth/README.md) sample.
+If you need more details on certain steps, please refer to [Make an ETH Deposit](../02-deposit-eth/README.md) sample.

 ## Prerequisites